crescent-hacker/ImageManagement/README.md

 node bin/www
 ```

-<b>Now you can visit http://localhost:3000 in your browser to access the system.</b>
+Now you can visit http://localhost:3000 in your browser to access the system.